bijay1088/CV/README.md

-This is my person CV.
+This is my personal portfolio website.